 No one likes running errands—traipsing across one side of town to the other to get groceries, pick up prescriptions, and do the thousand other things that need to get done.
 In an active adult community, most if not everything you need is often just around the corner.
 Resort-style living means onsite everything, from salons and spas to groceries and medical care.
 You’ll spend less time, gas, and energy on errands each week and more time on the tennis court or golf course.

 When researching why people on the island of Okinawa tend to live longer than the general population, researchers are often told by the inhabitants that the answer is ikigai.
 This roughly translates to “the thing that gets you out of bed in the morning.”
 When polled, each person notes that their ikigai is often unrelated to work or their previous career—meaning it’s important to have passions and activities beyond work that get you excited to wake up every morning.
 55+ communities are built around ensuring that you stay active, engaged, and learning, which many studies show prolong health and life in older adults.
 You’ll have access to top-quality fitness programs, thriving social clubs, and academic-quality classes that will infuse your life with ikigai and keep you healthier longer.

 For more insight on moving to a 55+ community in Florida, read our Moving Guide for Retirees.

-Need more reasons to choose an active adult community in Central Florida?
-Contact the Showcase team to learn more about why spending your retirement in a community with other retirees is one of the best decisions you’ll ever make!
+There are many great active adult communities in Central Florida, such as Oak Run, On Top of The World Ocala, Trilogy at Ocala Preserve, Del Webb Stone Creek, and Ocala Palms.
+Contact the Showcase team for help choosing the right one or to learn more about why spending your retirement in a community with other retirees is one of the best decisions you’ll ever make!